CAESar: Conditional Autoregressive Expected Shortfall: Problem Formulation and Related Literature

+where $\{\tilde{y}_t\}_{t=1}^T$ is obtained by removing the (historical) mean from $\bm{y}$.
+The VaR estimator $\hat{q}_t$ has the same functional form as the CAViaR in Eq. \eqref{eq:0127_1913}.
+Two proposals are considered for the ES estimator.
+The first is $\hat{e}_t = \gamma \hat{q}_t$ with $\gamma > 1$.
+We name this approach \textbf{AL-Multi} as the ES estimator is obtained by the VaR with a constant multiplicative factor.
+The second way is to define $\hat{e}_t = \hat{q}_t - x_t$, with

+The coefficients are forced to be non-negative to satisfy the monotonicity constraint.
+We name this approach \textbf{AL-AR}, as the difference between VaR and ES is modeled as an AR process. \\

 One last approach for estimating the ES relates to the definition itself of the ES as the tail mean: $ES_t(\theta):=\mathbb{E}_{t-1}[y_t | y_t\le VaR_t(\theta)]$.
-One might consider approximating the mean with the sample average, which involves averaging the quantile estimates for the $n$ quantiles $VaR(\theta_j)$, $j=1,\cdots,n$.
+One might consider approximating the mean with the sample average, which involves averaging the quantile estimates for the $n$ quantiles $VaR(\theta_j)$, $j=1,\cdots,n$\footnote{In the empirical application, we work with $n=10$.
+Specifically, $n$ is far smaller than the time series length $T$.}.
 The confidence levels $\theta_j$ form an equi-spaced partition of the tail $(0,\theta]$, that is: $0<\theta_1<\cdots<\theta_n=\theta$.
 This method is suggested in \cite{emmer2013best} and \cite{kratz2018multinomial}.
 In the following, we have implemented it by estimating the quantiles using both the CAViaR (we name this approach \textbf{K-CAViaR}) or the Quantile Regression Neural Network (giving rise to the \textbf{K-QRNN} approach) -that is, a feedforward neural network trained to minimize the Pinball loss in \eqref{eq:0127_1911}.
 Observe that no monotonicity constraints are explicitly imposed, so, theoretically, this approach is subject to the above-mentioned crossing quantiles problem.
-However, the key intuition is that quantile estimation errors for different $\theta_j$ are averaged out.
+However, the key intuition is that, if the quantile estimations for different $\theta_j$ are only affected by numerical errors, these should be uncorrelated and averaged out.
+On the other side, if the estimations are subject to finite-sample biases, these are positively correlated, thus monotonicity is even more likely to hold.